Standard English: D. Chancery Standard

 Latin was still the dominant language in the second half of the fifteenth century.
-As Stenroos puts it, “the main change was the reduction in the use of French, and the long-term development was towards more Latin, not less.
-On the whole, the output of government documents in English continued to be small compared to Latin.”
+As Merja Stenroos put it, "the main change was the reduction in the use of French, and the long-term development was towards more Latin, not less.
+On the whole, the output of government documents in English continued to be small compared to Latin."

 Vocabulary

+Comparing the vocabularies of British English, American English, and Australian English provides an illustration of the ways that a Standard English can be influenced.

 Spelling

-With rare exceptions, Standard Englishes use either American or British spelling systems, or a mixture of the two (such as in Australian English, Canadian English, and Indian English spelling).
+With rare exceptions, Standard Englishes use either American or British spelling systems, or a mixture of the two (such as in Australian English and Canadian English).
 British spellings usually dominate in Commonwealth countries.